 ROI of Hybrid Events Offers Measurable Proof

-Hybrid events offer a tangible return on investment (ROI) that those tasked with getting budget approval for them can present to prove their case.
+Hybrid events offer a tangible return on investment (ROI) that those responsible for obtaining budget approval can present to support their case.
 How can ROI be measured in hybrid events?

 CHALLENGES TO CONSIDER

-1. Lack of experience as the most significant barrier
+- Lack of experience is the most significant barrier

 Lack of Experience